jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 ## Distribution Outside the United States

 Pfizer’s Kalamazoo, Michigan, facility only produces vaccine for the United States market.
 All other countries to which Pfizer distributes the Pfizer-BioNTech vaccine receive it from the Puurs, Belgium.
-This includes Canada, even though Canada is geographically much closer to Michigan than Belgium.[^47]
+This includes Canada, even though Canada is geographically much closer to Michigan than Belgium.[^48]

-In Canada, Moderna’s vaccine is distributed by FedEx and [Innomar Strategies](https://www.innomar-strategies.com) which is a subsidiary of [AmerisourceBergen](https://www.amerisourcebergen.com).[^48]
+In Canada, Moderna’s vaccine is distributed by FedEx and [Innomar Strategies](https://www.innomar-strategies.com) which is a subsidiary of [AmerisourceBergen](https://www.amerisourcebergen.com).[^49]

-In Germany, BioNTech and Moderna are both responsible for shipping to 25 distribution centers from where authorities handle the “last mile” delivery.[^49] Each of the 16 German states independently coordinates the final leg of the journey.
+In Germany, BioNTech and Moderna are both responsible for shipping to 25 distribution centers from where authorities handle the “last mile” delivery.[^50] Each of the 16 German states independently coordinates the final leg of the journey.
 For example, the state of North Rhine-Westphalia has contracted out all transport as well as operation of its distribution centers to Swiss-headquartered logistics company [Kuehne+Nagel](https://home.kuehne-nagel.com/homepage).
 The video in [this tweet](https://twitter.com/Kuehne_Nagel/status/1343448715869249536) shows the interior of one of those distribution centers.
-The states of Baden-Württemberg and Lower Saxony chose DHL instead.[^50]
+The states of Baden-Württemberg and Lower Saxony chose DHL instead.[^51]

-The same Kuehne+Nagel mentioned in the previous paragraph  also has the contract for distribution of Moderna’s vaccine from the manufacturing location in Spain to customers in “Europe, Asia, Middle East and Africa, and parts of the Americas”[^51] (excluding USA and Canada, presumably).
-Note that this contract is about the transport from factory to distribution centers, while the aforementioned contract in Germany is about the transport from distribution center to point of care.
-The service is advertised as [KN PharmaChain](https://home.kuehne-nagel.com/-/services/pharma-healthcare-logistics) and just got expanded to now include 230 locations all over the world in September 2020.[^52]
+The same Kuehne+Nagel mentioned in the previous paragraph  also has the contract for distribution of Moderna’s vaccine from the manufacturing location in Spain to customers in “Europe, Asia, Middle East and Africa, and parts of the Americas”[^52] (excluding USA and Canada, presumably).
+Note that this contract is about the transport from factory to distribution centers, while the aforementioned contract in Germany is about the transport from distribution center to point of use.
+The service is advertised as [KN PharmaChain](https://home.kuehne-nagel.com/-/services/pharma-healthcare-logistics) and just got expanded to now include 230 locations all over the world in September 2020.[^53]

 Pfizer intends to bypass government-operated distribution processes in all countries.
 Their dedicated website on [Manufacturing and Distributing the COVID-19 vaccine states](https://www.pfizer.com/products/coronavirus/manufacturing-and-distribution):